 Center for Southeast Asia Studies

-CSEAS is a consortium U.S. Department of Education Title VI National Resource Center, with the Center for Southeast Asian Studies at UCLA, one of six National Resource Centers for Southeast Asia in the country.
+CSEAS is a consortium U.S. Department of Education Title VI National Resource Center, with UCLA's Center for Southeast Asian Studies, one of six National Resource Centers for Southeast Asia in the country.
 The consortium helps students and faculty at each campus collaborate on particular programs (conferences, workshops, and speaker series), furthers the development of campus resources devoted to the field (such as library acquisitions) and promotes course development and improvements in the quality and accessibility of language instruction.